If you're looking for a great story, chances are you'll find it here.

-Block Island, a 10-square mile seaside resort located just 12 miles off the Rhode Island coast, is an evocative page from an Americana past.
-Heralded as "one of the twelve best unspoiled areas in the Western Hemisphere," the island's rolling green hills and dramatic Mohegan Bluffs are reminiscent of Ireland, and its beautifully restored Victorian hotels and charming inns and B&B's preserve the elegance of a bygone era.
+Block Island, a 10-square-mile seaside resort located just 12 miles off the Rhode Island coast, is an evocative page from an Americana past.
+Heralded as "one of the 12 best unspoiled areas in the Western Hemisphere," the island's rolling green hills and dramatic Mohegan Bluffs are reminiscent of Ireland, and its beautifully restored Victorian hotels and charming inns and B&B's preserve the elegance of a bygone era.

 Until recently, East Bay was one of Rhode Island's best-kept travel secrets.
 The region, comprised of the towns of Barrington, Bristol, East Providence and Warren, is steeped in British and Colonial heritage.
 North and east of Newport, its laid-back charm is evidenced by its antiques markets, historic inns, main streets and village squares that are as authentic as the patriotic spirit that surrounds America’s oldest Fourth of July parade, held in Bristol since 1785.

 From Benefit Street's "Mile of History" on the East Side to festive Federal Hill, Rhode Island's own "Little Italy" with 47 restaurants within a one-mile span, the capital city of Providence is known and loved for its abundance of historic and cultural attractions.
-Three-and-a-half centuries of history are alive and well on the streets of Providence, as evident in the scores of immaculately preserved Colonial, Federal, Greek Revival and Victorian houses located throughout the city.
-The Rhode Island State House, the John Brown House and the Meeting House of the First Baptist Church in America are among the many historic buildings which are open to the public year-round.
+Three and a half centuries of history are alive and well on the streets of Providence, as evident in the scores of immaculately preserved Colonial, Federal, Greek Revival and Victorian houses located throughout the city.
+The Rhode Island State House, the John Brown House and the Meeting House of the First Baptist Church in America are among the many historic buildings open to the public year-round.

 Rhode Island features a host of highly acclaimed cultural attractions that are sure to delight the most astute observer of historic architecture and the arts.

-Rhode Island may be the smallest state, but its food fanfare is as extraordinary as its larger counterparts.
+Rhode Island may be the smallest state, but its food scene is as extraordinary as that in its larger counterparts.
 Nicknamed the Ocean State, Rhode Island's close proximity to the Atlantic makes it easy to get fresh-from-the-ocean saltwater fish, scallops, crabs and lobsters.

-Rhode Island plays a leading role in the emerging industry along the Eastern seaboard.
+Rhode Island plays a leading role in the emerging wine industry along the Eastern seaboard.
 The climate, moderated by its close proximity to the ocean, provides an ideal growing season for several varieties of wine-making grapes.
-There are four wineries open to the public in Rhode Island: Sakonnet Vineyards in Little Compton, Diamond Hill Vineyards in Cumberland, Newport Vineyards in Middletown, and Greenvale Vineyards in Portsmouth.
+There are several wineries open to the public in Rhode Island, including Carolyn's Sakonnet Vineyards in Little Compton, Diamond Hill Vineyards in Cumberland, Newport Vineyards in Middletown and Greenvale Vineyards in Portsmouth.

 Premium places people love to visit throughout Rhode Island.

-The Rhode Island waters lay claim to the final resting place of more than two thousand shipwrecks, more per square mile than any other state in the US .
-Wrecks include colonial trading ships, ships of war, a German submarine, and a luxury passenger vessel from the nineteenth-century.
-It is widely theorized that the world renowned Captain Cook's ship the HMS Endeavour , was sunk off the waters of Newport, RI during the Revolutionary War.
+The Rhode Island waters lay claim to the final resting place of more than 2,000 shipwrecks, more per square mile than in any other state in the U.S. Wrecks include colonial trading ships, ships of war, a German submarine and a luxury passenger vessel from the 19th century.
+It is widely theorized that the world-renowned Captain Cook's ship the HMS Endeavour was sunk off the waters of Newport, Rhode Island, during the Revolutionary War.
 This vessel holds special interest to English & Australian underwater archaeologists, being compared in significance to that of the Mayflower.
-The Rhode Island Historical Preservation & Heritage Commission & the Rhode Island Marine Archaeology Project administer Rhode Island's underwater archaeology program.
+The Rhode Island Historical Preservation & Heritage Commission and the Rhode Island Marine Archaeology Project administer Rhode Island's underwater archaeology program.
 For more information contact RIMAP at: www.rimap.org

 The first polo matches in the United States were held in Newport in 1877.
 Today, the tradition is alive and well as horses thunder, mallets collide and turf flies at Glen Farm in Portsmouth, Rhode Island.
 Throughout the summer months, Olympic-level matches are scheduled on Saturday afternoons between Team USA and competitors from around the world.
-(June-Sep), 401-846-0200 http://www.newportinternationalpolo.com
+(June-September) 401-846-0200 http://www.nptpolo.com

 Experience a unique adventure as a guest and keeper of Rose Island Lighthouse - a living history museum.
-Overnight visitors enter a bygone way of life by participating in lighthouse keeping, and sleeping in the same rooms occupied by keeper families for over a hundred years.
-Like keepers of old, today's overnight visitors play a necessary hands-on role in daily monitoring and the minding simple chores that keep the station functioning.
-Guests relive a lifestyle offering primitive charm in place of modern conveniences, but is rich in romance, history and adventure.
-The lighthouse, situated between Jamestown and the Newport Harbor area offers spectacular views of maritime activity along Narragansett Bay.
+Overnight visitors enter a bygone way of life by participating in lighthouse keeping and sleeping in the same rooms occupied by keeper families for over 100 years.
+Like keepers of old, today's overnight visitors play a necessary hands-on role in daily monitoring and the simple chores that keep the station functioning.
+Guests relive a lifestyle offering primitive charm in place of modern conveniences that is rich in romance, history and adventure.
+The lighthouse, situated between Jamestown and the Newport Harbor area, offers spectacular views of maritime activity along Narragansett Bay.
 Contact: Rose Island Lighthouse Foundation 401-847-4242.

 Seal Watching on Narragansett Bay

 Providence has become the center of an emerging arts and entertainment community in New England.
-Established venues such as the award-winning Trinity Repertory Company, Providence Performing Arts Center and Veterans Memorial Auditorium are historic landmarks which now provide venues for Broadway musicals, seasonal ballets, opera, plays, concerts, and children's performances.
-The capital city is also known for its "up-and-coming" theatre such as Perishable Theatre , AS220 and the Black Repertory Company, as well as notable collegiate offerings such as Brown's Leeds Theatre, featuring contemporary play debuts and alternative performance art.
+Established venues such as the award-winning Trinity Repertory Company, Providence Performing Arts Center and Veterans Memorial Auditorium are historic landmarks that now provide venues for Broadway musicals, seasonal ballets, opera, plays, concerts and children's performances.
+The capital city is also known for its "up-and-coming" theatre such as AS220, Burbage Theatre and OUT LOUD Theatre, as well as notable collegiate offerings such as Brown's Leeds Theatre, featuring contemporary play debuts and alternative performance art.
 Providence is a haven for young artists, many of whom are alumni of the renowned Rhode Island School of Design, who have established galleries, art and specialty shops and theaters.
 Local arts attractions have collaborated to create a monthly "Gallery Night."
-A free art trolley loops throughout the city stopping at participating venues enabling visitors to experience first-hand Providence's emerging arts and cultural community.
+A free art trolley loops throughout the city stopping at participating venues to enable visitors to experience firsthand Providence's emerging arts and cultural community.

-The original "diner" concept was born 125 years ago in Providence, Rhode Island when Walter Scott created a lunch cart to feed night workers.
-Today, some 2,500 old-style diners are still operating in America , Spain , Germany , England and Russia .
+The original "diner" concept was born 125 years ago in Providence, Rhode Island, when Walter Scott created a lunch cart to feed night workers.
 Rhode Island offers a rare glimpse at early Americana with 22 classic diners located throughout the state.
-These popular, one-of-a-kind eateries can include everything from authentic Jonnycakes at Jigger's Diner in East Greenwich, to a fresh turkey dinner at Newport 's 4 th Street Diner, to a 'gut buster' Hot Dog at Haven Brothers - downtown Providence's mobile city landmark.
-The resurgent interest in diners has resulted in the development of the American Diner Museum that will debut in Providence at the soon-to-open (2010) Heritage Harbor Museum.
-There's also a comprehensive diner exhibit at the Johnson & Wales University Culinary Archives in Providence.
+These popular, one-of-a-kind eateries can include everything from authentic jonnycakes at Jigger's Diner in East Greenwich, to a fresh turkey dinner at Bishop's 4th Street Diner in Newport, to a "gut buster" hot dog at Haven Brothers - downtown Providence's mobile city landmark.
+There is a comprehensive diner exhibit at the Johnson & Wales University Culinary Museum in Providence.

 Roger Williams, the founder of Rhode Island, was the first to view Rhode Island as the perfect getaway.
-However, his motivation was one fueled by the search for religious freedom, and his journey inevitably led to the formation of one of the earliest of the original thirteen American Colonies.
-Today, carved in marble on the south portico of the Rhode Island State House, facing the City of Providence and Narragansett Bay, is a quotation from the Royal Charter of 1663, which Roger Williams obtained from the English King, Charles II, on July 8, 1663.
+However, his motivation was one fueled by the search for religious freedom, and his journey inevitably led to the formation of one of the earliest of the original 13 American Colonies.
+Today, carved in marble on the south portico of the Rhode Island State House facing the City of Providence and Narragansett Bay, is a quotation from the Royal Charter of 1663, which Roger Williams obtained from the English King, Charles II, on July 8, 1663.
 "To hold forth a lively experiment that a most flourishing civil state may stand and best be maintained with full liberty in religious concernments."
 These words refer to the principle of religious liberty and tolerance upon which Roger Williams founded the State of Rhode Island and Providence Plantations.
-It the principle for which he is probably best known and made notorious for in his banishment from the Massachusetts Bay Colony.
-Rhode Island continues to perpetuate religious freedoms and the state is home to more than 300 religious organizations.
-Learn for yourself why today, Rhode Island's aptly named lively experiment has continued to flourish.
+It is the principle for which he is probably best known and made notorious for in his banishment from the Massachusetts Bay Colony.
+Rhode Island continues to perpetuate religious freedoms, and the state is home to more than 300 religious organizations.
+Learn for yourself why today Rhode Island's aptly named lively experiment has continued to flourish.

 Transport your readers to Newport, the "Sailing Capital of the World" and a venue that has long been considered a yachting paradise.
 From 1930 to 1983, the America's Cup Races were held in the waters off Newport, which explains why its main thoroughfare is named America's Cup Avenue.
-During the summer, the harbor is filled picturesque sailboats, pleasure craft and mega yachts from all over the world.
+During the summer, the harbor is filled with picturesque sailboats, pleasure craft and mega yachts from all over the world.
 The international sailing community is familiar with the waters of Newport and Narragansett Bay and return year after year to compete in premier racing.
-This year features "Alinghi" the Swiss racing team that won the America 's Cup Challenge.